yaroslaff/pinkhash/README.md

 ## Python usage

-Get pinkhash for a `str` with all default settings (RFC1751 alphabet).
+Get pinkhash for a `str` with all default settings (RFC1751 language as default).
 ~~~python
 from pinkhash import PinkHash
 pink = PinkHash()